FRRouting/frr/doc/user/grpc.rst

 .. program:: configure

 *gRPC* provides a combined front end to all FRR daemons using the YANG northbound.
-It is currently disabled by default due its experimental stage, but it can be enabled with :option:`--enable-grpc` option in the configure script.
+It is currently disabled by default due to its experimental stage, but it can be enabled with :option:`--enable-grpc` option in the configure script.